Contributors

 The art scene in Japan has been changing dramatically since the recent chain of catastrophic events – the Great East Japan Earthquake, tsunami and Fukushima 1 nuclear power plant meltdown – which filled news networks around the world.
 These particularly devastated the Tohoku area, the seacoast areas of Iwate, Miyagi, and Fukushima prefectures.
 According to the Agency for Cultural Affairs, five national heritage sites were affected, such as the Zuigan-ji Temple in the Miyagi Prefecture, as well as damaging 143 important cultural properties.[…]

-Yam Lau (Toronto, Canada)
+YAM LAU (Toronto, Canada)

 Yam Lau was born in Hong Kong and received an MFA from the University of Alberta.
 Now based in Toronto, Lau has exhibited his work widely in Canada, USA, Europe and China.
 He is associate professor of painting at York University, Toronto, and is a co-founder of the community based art project “Donkey Institute of Contemporary Art” in Beijing, China.
 Lau writes about art and design regularly. yamlau.com